 Make your swing as normal.

 This drill will essentially help correct a bad address posture that is contributing to inconsistency.
 It will help you achieve proper balance and prevent early extension, and it will put you in a position to rotate your body properly.

 If you tend to “hunch over” too much at address and you perform this drill, you may hit the ball thin initially, but with persistence you should eventually start hitting solid shots and assume a proper posture naturally.

 See a demonstration of this drill by PGA instructors Piers Ward & Andy Proudman below:

 Give these drills a try — they might help you more than you think!

-If you want more than drills, this is going to help you hit the ball solid consistently, increase your distance by 20-30 yards, and become deadly accurate with your irons:
+If you want more than drills, this is going to help you develop the ideal body for golf so that you can hit the ball solid consistently, increase your distance by at least 15-20 yards, and maintain an edge over your competition: